NEBOSH National Diploma in Occupational Health and Safety

 Units A, B and C of the NEBOSH National Diploma are each assessed by three-hour written examinations held in January and July each year.

-Exams can be sat at one of RRC’s UK Exam centres or in one of our network of 200+ exam centres throughout the world.
+Exams can be sat at one of RRC’s UK Exam centres or at one of our network of 190+ exam centres throughout the world.

 - UK Exam Centres London, Birmingham, Glasgow, Manchester, Newcastle